excel-asaph/sparr-ai/README.md

 ## 📜 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.

 ---